harshithananjyala/cse540-forensic-chainguard/README.md

 **Forensic Chainguard** is a blockchain-powered system designed to securely manage the lifecycle of forensic evidence — from collection to transfer, analysis, and final storage.
 Traditional chain-of-custody processes rely heavily on manual records and centralized databases, which can be vulnerable to tampering or human error.

 This project uses **Hyperledger Fabric** to ensure that every interaction with an evidence item is **immutable, auditable, and cryptographically verifiable**.

 Each action (check-in, check-out, transfer, or removal) is recorded on the blockchain through a smart contract, providing full traceability and integrity.

-At this stage, the smart contract defines the structure and logic interfaces for managing evidence records.
-The goal is to establish the foundation for our later prototype implementation.

 ---